kfirprods/argentina-blog/README.md

-# spain-blog
+# argentina-blog
-Just having fun with Angular, writing a blog for a specific trip to Spain
+Pretty much what I did for "spain-blog", but this time the blog is themed for a long trip